-Instructor: Fuller Organization Theory in Education and Other Social Services: Read Less [-] EDUC 262A Urban School Leadership and Management 1 3 Units Terms offered: Summer 2006 10 Week Session, Summer 2005 10 Week Session, Summer 2004 10 Week Session The purpose of this course is to ground aspiring urban leaders in the essential ideas and values that guide their work in schools and their studies in the Principal Leadership Institute.
+Instructor: Fuller Organization Theory in Education and Other Social Services: Read Less [-] EDUC 262A Urban School Leadership and Management 1 3 Units Terms offered: Spring 2022, Summer 2006 10 Week Session, Summer 2005 10 Week Session The purpose of this course is to ground aspiring urban leaders in the essential ideas and values that guide their work in schools and their studies in the Principal Leadership Institute.
 It provides opportunities for future school leaders to deepen their notions of what socially just schools look like, and why; to analyze the challenges to creating socially just schools in urban centers; and to imagine the possible actions that leaders can take to promote such schools.
 Urban School Leadership and Management 1: Read More [+] Rules & Requirements Prerequisites: Admission to the Principal Leadership Institute Program Hours & Format Summer: 6 weeks - 8 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

-Instructor: Trujillo Urban School Leadership and Management 1: Read Less [-] EDUC 262B School Supervision: Theory and Practice 3 Units Terms offered: Fall 2021, Fall 2017, Fall 2016 Concepts and practices associated with the analysis of teaching and clinical supervision of teachers in urban systems.
+Instructor: Trujillo Urban School Leadership and Management 1: Read Less [-] EDUC 262B School Supervision: Theory and Practice 3 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 Concepts and practices associated with the analysis of teaching and clinical supervision of teachers in urban systems.
 The role of the urban school leader in supervising teachers.

-School Supervision: Theory and Practice: Read More [+]

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+School Supervision: Theory and Practice: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Education/Graduate

-Grading: Letter grade.

-Instructor: Tredway School Supervision: Theory and Practice: Read Less [-] EDUC 262C Personnel Administration in School Systems and Social Organizations 3 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 Concepts and practices related to the administration of personnel services in urban school systems and social organizations.
+Instructor: Tredway School Supervision: Theory and Practice: Read Less [-] EDUC 262C Personnel Administration in School Systems and Social Organizations 3 Units Terms offered: Spring 2022, Spring 2018, Spring 2017 Concepts and practices related to the administration of personnel services in urban school systems and social organizations.
 Personnel Administration in School Systems and Social Organizations: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

-Instructor: Tredway $\label{thm:connection} \mbox{Personnel Administration in School Systems and Social Organizations:}$ Read Less [-] EDUC 262D Research Group on the Working Lives of Teachers 3 Units Terms offered: Spring 2014, Spring 2011, Fall 2010 Research group for graduate students specializing in research on teachers' work and organizational and policy contexts of teaching.
+Instructor: Tredway Personnel Administration in School Systems and Social Organizations: Read Less [-] EDUC 262D Research Group on the Working Lives of Teachers 3 Units Terms offered: Spring 2014, Spring 2011, Fall 2010 Research group for graduate students specializing in research on Research group for graduate students specializing in research on teachers' work and organizational and policy contexts of teaching.
 Complements but does not substitute for foundational course work in research methods or substantive areas of specialization.
 Strengthens preparation for research through (a) consultation and feedback on research design, data collection, analysis, and writing; and (b) reading and discussion on selected topics related to teachers' work.
 Research Group on the Working Lives of Teachers: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.